Our Charity Registration Service is designed to make the process of registering as a charity as simple as possible.

 Yes – you do not have to use our service.
 Many groups have registered on their own in the past, and using our model constitution (see below) will help.
 However, it is a time-consuming and often difficult task for groups.
 For most, our service offers the quickest and easiest route to registration.

 If you do decide to do it yourself you will need to complete the online form on the Charity Commission’s website.
-You will be asked to supply a range of information including: what your charity does and who benefits, how you achieve your charitable purpose, how your delivers public benefit and how you offer artistic merit.
+You will be asked to supply a range of information including: what your charity does and who benefits, how you achieve your charitable purpose, how you deliver public benefit and how you offer artistic merit.

 - Apply using your own constitution (i.e. not our model): this will be the most work for you in terms of submitting the application.
 The Charity Commission will evaluate your constitution and application and may contact you with follow-up questions.
 The wait time varies but is normally at least a few weeks.
 If there are any questions, the wait time will increase.